chester-lang/chester2025draft/docs/src/dev/development.md

    - Add new tests for new functionality
    - Update existing tests when modifying behavior
    - Test both success and failure cases
+   - **💡 Development Tip:** For quickly adding and testing new type checking scenarios during development, you can add code snippets to the `tests/tyck.chester` file and run them using the specific test class `chester.tyck.TheTyckTest` (e.g., `sbt "semantic/testOnly chester.tyck.TheTyckTest"`).
+This provides a faster feedback loop than adding to the main `FilesTyckTest` suite initially.
    - For parser changes:
      - Many tests now run against both old and new readers (V1 and V2)
      - Some complex tests currently only run against V1 (original reader)